aixplain/model-interfaces/docs/user/README.md

 ### The model artefact directory

 The hosted model might depend on files for loading parameters, configurations or other model assets.
-Create a model directory having the same name as the value provided in `MODEL_URI` and place all your dependant model assets in this directory.
+Create a model directory having the same name as the value provided in `ASSET_URI` and place all your dependant model assets in this directory.

 Note:
 1. The contents of this directory would be accessed or loaded by the model class' load function.
-2. The environment variable `MODEL_URI` defaults to the value `model`.
+2. The environment variable `ASSET_URI` defaults to the value `asset`.

 ### Implementing the model.py file